tommyvn/mattermost-heroku/README.md

 ## ToDo

-1. Configurable versions (currently hard-coded to v1.2.1)
+1. Configurable versions (currently hard-coded to v1.4.0)
 2. More configurable options

+To use a different version of Mattermost update the version specified in `bin/compile`